petrbouda/petrbouda.github.io/_projects/2-event-viewer-capability.md

 ---
-title: Shaping enduring identities through design symphony
+title: Responsive development optimizing your website for all devices
-date: 2024-01-13 08:01:35 +0300
+date: 2024-01-13 08:05:35 +0300
-label: Design
+label: Event Viewer
-image: '/images/capability_analysis.png'
+image: '/images/capability_event_viewer.png'
-featured:
+featured: true
 ---
 The process of creating a user interface starts with in-depth analysis of user needs and competitor research.
 Understanding user behavioral patterns and preferences plays a crucial role in developing design concepts.